 Vendors at the Republic of Texas Rally

-We’ve seen it as such a ghost town that even ROT shuts down their merchandise booths, a huge source of revenue, by the time it was dark on Friday.
-When a rally is stops selling their products, you know as a vendor that it is time to close down too.
+We’ve seen it as such a ghost town that even ROT shuts down their merchandise booths by the time it was dark on Friday.
+Since merchandise sales are a huge source of revenue when a rally is stops selling their products, you know as a vendor that it is time to close down too.

-Saturday there are some shoppers, but not the amount that you’d expect at an event with around 10,000 attendees.
-Again, most of the attendees are there to party, camp and are recovering.
-So the number of shoppers is a lot lower than the number of people who go to the Expo Center.
+Saturday there are some shoppers, but not even the amount that you’d expect at an event with around 10,000 attendees.
+Again, most of the attendees are there to party and camp or are recovering.
+This makes the number of shoppers a lot lower than even the low number of 10,000 people who go to the Expo Center.

-Should I Vend at the Austin Bike Rally?
+Should I Vend at the 2020 Austin Bike Rally?